Next: Non-integrability

 solution of the form

-where is a solution of and the constant vector is a solution to the algebraic equation .
+is a solution to the algebraic equation

 In the planar case, n=2, the problem turns out to be non-integrable